JacquesFFourie/Term3FinalWebDv100/README.md

 ## Acknowledgements

-* Hat tip to anyone whose code was used
-* Inspiration
+* Thank you to Paul and carlo who taught me how to make this website.
-* etc
+* Open window.